Virginia-iGEM/igem-wikibrick/wiki/README.md

 ## 7 Build Dependencies

+Unless explicitly noted, these are Node.js dependencies and can be installed with `npm`, Node.js's package manager.

 Note: Build system is currently under active development and so build dependencies are being added and removed on a daily basis.
 Watch this list for changes.

-- Node.js: Javascript interpreter
-  - Our entire build runs on this.
-Also comes with npm, which is used to install all these packages.
+- bluebird: Promise library.
+  - Enables one to make synchronous functions, esp.
+IO asynchronous and non-blocking.
 - bower: Package manager for Live Dependencies
   - Used to manage JQuery, Bootstrap 3.3.7, and future modules
+- fancy-log: Adds timestamps to error logs
+- globby: JavaScript implementation of Glob pattern recognition
+  - Used for picking out which files to upload
 - gulp: Task automation and parallelization module
+- gulp-cheerio: Wrapper for [cheerio](https://github.com/cheeriojs/cheerio), an HTML parsing library
+- gulp-concat: Concatenates files, used to pack all JS into one file
 - gulp-csso: CSS Minifier
   - Small CSS loads faster
-- gulp-concat: Concatenates files, used to pack all JS into one file
+- gulp-declare: [Pending removal]
+- gulp-environments: Used to handle different build environments, namely `dev` and `live`
+- gulp-if: Used for modifying conditions in tasks, supports `dev` and `live` builds
+- gulp-imagemin: Image minfier; uses lossless compression to allow images to load faster
+- gulp-markdown: Used to compile `.md` files to `.html`.
+Used for all standard pages.
+  - Small images load faster
 - gulp-sourcemaps: Adds sourcemaps to minified Javascript, enabling debugging
-- fancy-log: Adds timestamps to error logs
 - gulp-uglify: JavaScript Minifier
   - Small JavaScript loads faster
+- gulp-wrap: [Pending removal]
+- igemwiki-api: Automates uploads of all files to iGEM Wiki
+  - The legwork for uploading files from our build to the wiki
+- lodash: Various JS utilities
 - main-bower-files: Allows access to files stored by bower
   - Used to package Bootstrap and JQuery for upload
-- gulp-imagemin: Image minfier; uses lossless compression to allow images to load faster
-  - Small images load faster
 - run-sequence: gulp normally parallelizes all tasks.
 This module supports sequencing.
   - Used to ensure build completes before upload for live builds.
-- igemwiki-api: Automates uploads of all files to iGEM Wiki
-  - The legwork for uploading files from our build to the wiki
-- globby: JavaScript implementation of Glob pattern recognition
-  - Used for picking out which files to upload
-- lodash: Various JS utilities
-- bluebird: Promise library.
-  - Enables one to make functions, esp.
-IO asynchronous and non-blocking.

 ## 8 Live Dependencies

-Note that we have few live dependencies.
+Notice that we have few live dependencies.
 It doesn't matter how many build deps we have because we don't really care if a build takes 5 seconds or 2 seconds.
 On the other hand, the more, larger live dependencies we have, the more code has to be sent to our users.
 As a result, each live dependency increases load times, which can make a website look sluggish if they're longer than a second on a fast network.
 So we keep live depenencies as small as possible.

 - JQuery: Makes interacting with HTML easy.
 - Bootstrap 3.3.7: Layout package, makes responsive, attractive design easy.
+- FontAwesome 5.0.13: _Easy_ fonts and icons.

 ## 9 Attributions and Works Cited